fingent-corp/gateway-prestashop-mastercard-module/README.md

-# Mastercard Payment Gateway Services module for PrestaShop
+# Mastercard Gateway module for PrestaShop

 This plugin is a payment option on your PrestaShop checkout page.